-Our exposure to interest rate risk relates primarily to the interest expense associated with our short-term and/or long-term bank borrowings as well as interest income provided by excess cash invested in demand and term deposits.
+Our exposure to interest rate risk relates primarily to the interest expense associated with our short-term and/or long-term bank borrowings as well as interest income provided by excess cash invested in demand deposits, term deposits, and other investments placed with financial institutions.
 Such borrowing and interest-earning instruments carry a degree of interest rate risk.
 We have not historically used, and do not expect to use in the future, any derivative financial instruments to manage our exposure to interest risk.
 We have not been exposed nor do we anticipate being exposed to material risks due to changes in interest rates.
-The weighted effective interest rate on our outstanding loans was 5.09%, 4.91% and 4.61% for the years ended December 31, 2019, 2018 and 2017.
-A hypothetical increase or decrease in interest rates of 1% would increase or decrease our annual interest and financing expenses by \$59 based on our outstanding indebtedness as of December 31, 2019.
+The weighted effective interest rate on our outstanding loans was 5.64%, 4.84% and 5.09% for the years ended December 31, 2021, 2020 and 2019.
+A hypothetical increase or decrease in interest rates of 1% would increase or decrease our annual interest and financing expenses by \$158 based on our outstanding indebtedness as of December 31, 2021.